Save Sydenham Hill Ridge

 The Friends followed Legal advice and put in an Appeal.
 We are very disappointed that Permission to Appeal has been refused.

-Our legal route has now ended but our campaign to protect this land; it's heritage and envirionment, has not. we are considering our next steps.
+Our legal route has now ended but our campaign to protect this land; it's heritage and envirionment, has not.

 Latest Press Release